Consistency – Strength – Skills – Intensity - Recovery

 Athletes “age” at different rates.
 This Masters 40+ plan might be appropriate for a 30 year old with naturally slow recovery.

-Completing the 12 week LW Coaching Masters 40+ Cross Country Mountain Bike Base Training Plan prior to this Masters 100 miler Personal Record training plan is a recommended way to stack these training plans.
+Completing the 12 week LW Coaching Masters 40+ Cross Country Mountain Bike Base Training Plan prior to this Masters 50 mile Personal Record training is a recommended way to stack these training plans.

 Consistency: This the most important factor for a Masters athlete.
 “Use it or lose it” is a big element in continued performance with age.
 The more frequent recovery weeks in this plan promote increased consistency by keeping the athlete below the overtraining, injury and burnout threshold.

 12 week strength maintenance program: This Masters training plan contains a 12 week strength maintenance program to maintain muscular strength and bone density established during base training.
 Muscular strength increases resilience to injury, contributes to consistency and keeps you in the game as you age.